Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_morpho.rst

     >>> seg = sec(0.5)
     >>> seg.idx, seg.x
-    (51, 0.5)
+    (31, 0.5)

-The segment object has the following properties:
+Each segment also has a reference to the corresponding segment object in NEURON.

 .. code-block:: python